nervosnetwork/rfcs/rfcs/0032-ckb-vm-version-selection/0032-ckb-vm-version-selection.md

 When a new block is appended to the chain and the fork is activated, or a block is rolled back and the fork is deactivated, the CKB node must rerun the verification on all the transactions in the pool.

-In the [Rust implementation of CKB](https://github.com/nervosnetwork/ckb) provided by Nervos Foundation, the `hash_type` is returned as an enum.
+In [nervosnetwork/ckb](https://github.com/nervosnetwork/ckb), the `hash_type` is returned in the JSON RPC as an enum.
 Now it has three allowed values:

 * 0: "data"
 * 1: "type"